We perform parathyroid surgery exclusively at the brand new Hospital for Endocrine Surgery

 Once you’ve had the opportunity to discuss any remaining questions with the surgeons, you will meet the operating room nurse and anesthesia team.
 They will ask you a few questions and then it is time to go to the operating room.
 Contrary to what is done in virtually every other hospital in the world, we do not intubate the vast majority of our patients (we don’t put a breathing tube into your trachea).
 Only about 5% of our patients get a breathing tube into the trachea, and this is usually for our biggest (largest) patients.

-Our anesthesia team works with us every day.
+As Dr Norman was helping design and build the Hospital for Endocrine Surgery, he recruited the best anesthesiologists and CRNA’s that he has worked with over the years.
 We don’t have students.
 We don’t have residents.
 Every member of our team has done thousands of parathyroid operations.
 You will love them!

 Off to the operating room